Obrelix/.net-Google-Drive-API-v3-File-Handling/README.md

 Deleting files from Goolge Drive

+Searching files in Google Drive

+Creating a Batch file for the upload, to add it in Windows Scheduler and run the application with arguments.

+Running as a background console application when you start the application with arguments

 # Upcomming

-Running as console application with Windows Scheduler

 Downloading/Uploading asynchronous

 # Instrunctions

-In order to use this Application you have to follow the 1st step from this tutorial https://developers.google.com/drive/v3/web/quickstart/dotnet
+In order to use this Application you have

-When you have already created an "OAuth 2.0 client" and downloaded the client_secret.Json file from https://console.developers.google.com

 Start the application and:

-1)Check the checkbox add user
+1)Check the checkbox "add user"

 2)Type your name for your profile

-3)Add your clien_secret.Json file.

-4)Type your application's name.

-5)Click on "save user" button to save your user profile
+3)Click on "save user" button to save your user profile

+4)Select your profile from the combobox.

-6)Click on "Connect to Google Drive" Button to open a connection.
+5)Click on "Connect to Google Drive" Button to open a connection.

-7)The first time a browser window will appear asking you to connect to your Google account.
+6)The first time you connect to a user profile, a browser window will appear asking you to connect to your Google account.

-8)Connect and approve the Google notification.
+7)Connect and approve the Google notification.

-9)In order to connect to an other account repeat steps: 2),  5), 6), 7), 8).
+8)In order to connect to an other account repeat previous sequence.

+If you want to use your own client you have to follow the First step from this tutorial https://developers.google.com/drive/v3/web/quickstart/dotnet

+When you have already created an "OAuth 2.0 client" and downloaded the client_secret.Json file from https://console.developers.google.com

+1)Add your clien_secret.Json file.